 Christine has lived in 5 countries and is experienced in leading diverse and intercultural teams.
 She has experience in leading both large legal teams and smaller mixed teams.
 As Christine has founded a company of her own, she knows what it means to be a young entrepreneur.
 Moreover, Christine has worked extensively with young social enterprises and start-ups.
 She has experiences working in various different capacities as a lawyer and a jurist.
 (She has worked as an associate at a large law firm, as a legal counsel, and as a freelance jurist.)

 Christine started coming up with stories long before she learned to write.
 In school, Christine loved to write short stories and poems and she continues to do so.
 In University, she slammed poetry at spoken word events and she regularly published short stories in a student magazine.
 Be it creative writing, academic writing or legal drafting, Christine loves everything related to writing!

-Christine regularly writes her own blog on her travels along the Weser River in the north of Germany.
+Christine regularly writes a column called "The E-Waste Column" on LinkedIn and she also writes her own blog on her travels along the Weser River in the north of Germany.
 She is currently working on two poetry collections and a short story collection of her own.
 She is also collaborating on a series of children's books.
 As a freelancer, she writes short stories, poetry, and articles.

-Christine also acts as a communications officer to her alma mater's alumni association and she drafts reports for an Amsterdam-based human rights NGO.
+In the past, Christine has acted as a communications officer to her alma mater's alumni association and she drafted reports for an Amsterdam-based human rights NGO.

 Christine started proofreading and editing while she was in high school.
 It is now impossible to count the amount of things she has proofread in the past decade!
 She has proofread and corrected everything from science lab reports, application essays and cover letters, bachelors and masters theses (in the social and natural sciences), legal submissions for local international courts, to business plans.